 We serve seniors who need a little help from time to time but don’t want the crowds, hallways, and institutional feel of most assisted living and retirement facilities.
 We provide a residential home atmosphere in a quiet, safe, family neighborhood.
 Instead of serving masses of seniors, our offering is for small, intimate living quarters in beautiful residential homes.
-Every Constant Care Homes home provides professional, licensed caregivers on site 24/7.
+Every Constant Care Homes senior living home provides professional, licensed caregivers on-site 24/7.
 All doorways are monitored 24/7 to ensure safety.
 We specialize in higher acuity, memory care, and other areas for the elderly.

 The signs are not always easy to spot, but there are a few clear signals to watch for.
 If your loved one has had multiple falls (or even one), it’s time to bring the family together and think about whether Mom/Dad can realistically (and safely) live on their own.
 Does your loved one have trouble with short/long term memory, misplacing belongings, or repeating some of their stories or comments?
 If so, it may be time to consider assisted living.
-In-home care is also a great alternative, but it can often be cost prohibitive.
+In-home care is also a great alternative, but it can often be cost-prohibitive.

-Assisted living generally means there is no medical staff on site and is more suited for lower acuity residents.
+Assisted living generally means there is no medical staff on-site and is more suited for lower acuity residents.
 Skilled Nursing will generally offer at least one nurse and an on-call physician.
 This type of facility will usually have a focus on medical care rather than on amenities (swimming pools, movie theaters, etc).

 Choosing a small or large facility depends on your loved one’s level of independence and on their socialization preference.
 A larger assisted living facility will often offer an opulent environment, open bar, movie theater, swimming pool, and rigorous activities program.
 However, the caregiver to resident ratio in this facility is generally larger and not able to provide as close support as a smaller facility.